rebecca50320/IDS.655-AI-Studio/README.md

 * Current class and market snippets
 * Caring prompts for dad’s well-being
 * Simple outputs to file and terminal
+* Text to Speech, read the email out

 ## Installation